20 Best Dumbbell Leg Exercises To Build Bigger Legs

 Dumbbell Bulgarian Split Squat

-3. Keeping your torso upright, inhale as you squat down with your supporting leg until the knee of your back leg nearly touches the floor.
+4. Keep your torso upright and inhale as you squat down with your supporting leg.

 Tips